mahmoud/hematite/hematite/_issues.md

   example.
 * ETags are also not internally unquoted.
 If quoted, quotes are just pulled off the ends, leaving internal escaping in place.
+* Werkzeug raises an exception if an ETag has a quote in it, even though it's technically a quoted-string in RFC2616

 ## Requests